hyyan/woo-poly-integration/readme.txt

 6. Control plugin features from its admin page

 == Changelog ==

+= 0.22 (Not Released) =
+* Added Translation Downloader to auto download woocommerce translation files when a new polylang language is add
+* General code improvements

 = 0.21 =
 * Added admin interface to allow user to control plugin features